paulh4x/ComfyUI_PHRenderFormerWrapper/README.md

 5.  **Render and Save**:
     *   The `RenderFormer Sampler` will receive the `SCENE_SEQUENCE` and render all frames, outputting them as an `IMAGES` batch.
     *   Connect this batch to a `Create Video` node (or another video-handling node) and then to a `Save Video` node to get your final animation file.

 ---

-### 🚀 Features

--   **🎨 End-to-End Rendering:** Load 3D models, define materials, set up cameras, and render—all within ComfyUI.
--   **⚙️ Modular Node-Based Workflow:** Each step of the rendering pipeline is a separate node, allowing for flexible and complex setups.
--   **🎥 Animation & Video:** Create camera and light animations by interpolating between keyframes.
-The nodes output image batches compatible with ComfyUI's native video-saving nodes.
--   **🔧 Advanced Mesh Processing:** Includes nodes for loading, combining, remeshing, and applying simple color randomization to your 3D assets.
--   **💡 Lighting and Material Control:** Easily add and combine multiple light sources and control PBR material properties like diffuse, specular, roughness, and emission.
--   **↔️ Full Transformation Control:** Apply translation, rotation, and scaling to any object or light in the scene.

----